 - Click on the maintenance tasks from the bottom side of the console

-By default this maintenance task is enabled and this is the best practice as per Microsoft.
-If you want to disable this deletion task, you can uncheck the option from “Enable this task” the above screen shot.
+By default, this maintenance task is enabled and this is the best practice as per Microsoft.
+If you want to disable this deletion task, you can uncheck the option from “Enable this task” in the above screenshot.

 - Minimum inactive days that you can configure – 1

 - Maximum inactive days that you can configure – 365

 Quickly check the status of the SCCM maintenance tasks using the SQL query below: